Gibbons-Lab/isb_course_2023/docs/16S/talk.md

 ## Your turn

-What is the relationship between particular *taxa* and the disease state?
+Which taxa are associated with the disease state?

 <img src="assets/coding.gif" width="50%">